yjg30737/pyqt-frameless-window/README.md

 Maybe i can use the virtual machine or something to do it.

-I strongly recommend legacy version if your OS is not Windows.
+I <b>strongly recommend</b> legacy version if your OS is not Windows and that's saying a lot.

 ## Requirements
 * PyQt5 - Use QtWinExtras to use Windows API feature in Qt (Qt6 doesn't support QtWinExtras anymore, sadly)